Nobuo-Namura/hpa/README.md

 f = func(x)
 ```
 * n_div: an integer (1,2,...) indicating the wing segmentation number ($n$ in the paper) and alters the problem's dimension, n_div=4 for default setting.
-* level: an integer (0,1,2) indicating the diffuculty level of the problem ($l$ in the paper and following "Benchmark Problem Definition").
+* level: an integer (0,1,2) indicating the difficulty level of the problem ($l$ in the paper and following "Benchmark Problem Definition").
-* NORMALIZED: a boolian indicating use of normalized design variables (True) or not (False)
+* NORMALIZED: a boolean indicating use of normalized design variables (True) or not (False)
-* x: 1D numpy.ndarray of design varibales
+* x: 1D numpy.ndarray of design variables
 * f: 1D numpy.ndarray of objective functions

 ### Constrained problems
-Constraind problems like HPA241 are used as:
+Constrained problems like HPA241 are used as:
 ```
 from aircraft.problem import HPA241
 import numpy as np